 We are committed to providing you with the best water quality available.
-In July 2023 total coliform bacteria were detected in three routine samples collected from the water system.
-MassDEP was notified of the results, and the Water District was directed to collect follow-up samples at specified locations.
-The follow-up samples were all negative and this was not considered a violation of the drinking water regulations or the water quality standards.
+In 2024 there were four instances where routine testing of water samples collected from the system indicated the presence of total coliform bacteria including January at Well No. 3, December at Well No. 1, and June and August at the Stiles Road Tank.
+Follow-up samples were negative.
+To confirm the results follow-up testing was conducted and all of the samples were negative.
+None of these events was considered a violation of the drinking water regulations or the water quality standards.
 These false positive results can occur for a variety of reasons, including but not limited to improper sampling techniques or sample handling, issues with the bottles supplied by the laboratory, and/or improper handling by the laboratory.